zepab/home-assistant-matter-hub/packages/documentation/README.md

 ### I have just added / removed a label at an entity, but the change doesn't take effect in the application

-When performing changes on entities, like adding or removing a label, you need to restart the matter-hub application for the changes to take effect.
+When performing changes on entities, like adding or removing a label, you need to reload the affected bridge for the changes to take effect.

+This happens when either editing the bridge (even without making changes), or when restarting the whole addon.

 ---

 ### I have just created / removed an entity, but the change doesn't take effect in the application

-When performing changes on entities, like adding or removing devices in Home Assistant, you need to restart the matter-hub application for the changes to take effect.
+When performing changes on entities, like adding or removing devices, you need to reload the affected bridge for the changes to take effect.

+This happens when either editing the bridge (even without making changes), or when restarting the whole addon.

+---

+### I'd like to run the app behind a reverse proxy

+This is absolutely possible.
+Please see [this guide](./faq/Running%20behind%20Reverse%20Proxy.md).

 ---